2016 Herman Goldstein Award for Excellence in Problem-Oriented Policing Submissions

 The Judging Process

-Once all submissions have been received, a few of the judges screen all the submissions.
-The screening judges independently read and score each project using the same score sheet used at the conference.
-The awards coordinator then tallies and ranks the screening judges' scores.
-Those projects ranked in the top cluster are designated as award finalists and invited to present their project at the conference to determine which will be the winner.
+Once all submissions have been received, two of the judges screen all the submissions.
+The screening judges independently read and score each project using the same score sheet and judging criteria used at the conference.
+The award coordinator then tallies and ranks the screening judges' scores.
+Those projects ranked in the top cluster are designated as award finalists and the project teams are invited to present their project at the conference to determine the overall winner.
 This process is completed by mid-July.

 All submissions are judged according to a standard set of criteria.
 The Analysis and Assessment dimensions of the submission are weighted more heavily than the Scanning, Response, and Presentation dimensions.